HappySeaFox/sail/EXAMPLES.md

 // Handle the image and its pixels here.
 // Use image.width(), image.height(), image.bytes_per_line(),
 // image.pixel_format(), and image.pixels() for that.
+//
+// In particular, you can convert it to a different pixel format with image::convert().
 ```

 ### 2. `advanced`